numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 1. Promotion allows for dynamically adding new loops.
-E.g. it is possible to define an abstract Unit DType, which dynamically creates classes to wrap existing other DTypes.
-Using a single promoter, this DType can dynamically wrap existing ``ArrayMethod`` enabling it to find the correct Loop in a single lookup instead of otherwise two.
+E.g. it is possible to define an abstract Unit DType, which dynamically creates classes to wrap other existing DTypes.
+Using a single promoter, this DType can dynamically wrap existing ``ArrayMethod`` enabling it to find the correct loop in a single lookup instead of two.
-2. The promotion logic will usually err on the safe side: A newly added loop cannot be misused unless a promoter is added as well.
+2. The promotion logic will usually err on the safe side: A newly-added loop cannot be misused unless a promoter is added as well.
 3. They put the burden of carefully thinking of whether the logic is correct on the programmer adding new loops to a UFunc.
 (Compared to Alternative 2)
 4. In case of incorrect existing promotion, writing a promoter to restrict or refine a generic rule is possible.
-In general a promotion rule should never return an *incorrect* promotion, but if it the existing promotion logic fails or is incorrect for a newly added loop, the loop can add a new promoter to refine the logic.
+In general a promotion rule should never return an *incorrect* promotion, but if it the existing promotion logic fails or is incorrect for a newly-added loop, the loop can add a new promoter to refine the logic.

 The option of having each loop verify that no upcast occured is probably